tbrunz/hosts-on-network/README.md

 ./nethosts.lua
 ```

-It may request your password for `sudo` authorization.
+It may request your password for `sudo` authorization (because it runs
+`nmap` in a shell to locate hosts on your network).
 Then, after a few
 seconds, you should get a report in your terminal:
 ```
 Subnet 'My home LAN':